kubernetes/examples/guestbook/README.md

 If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the container cluster.
 Minikube can only expose Services through `NodePort`.

 **Note:** Some cloud providers, like Google Compute Engine or Google Container Engine, support external load balancers.
-If your cloud provider supports load balancers and you want to it, simply delete or comment out `type: NodePort`, and uncomment `type: LoadBalancer`.
+If your cloud provider supports load balancers and you want to use it, simply delete or comment out `type: NodePort`, and uncomment `type: LoadBalancer`.
 {: note}

 1. Apply the frontend Service from the following `frontend-service.yaml` file: